 When we moved to Idaho, we had no idea that it could reach 105 degrees on our property.
-As we are trying to build a house, we have no choice but to frequently work through the heat of the day.
+As we are trying to build a house (check out our timber frame house plans), we have no choice but to frequently work through the heat of the day.
 We thought we’d share some of our best tips for keeping cool when working in the heat and in hot weather.

 Check out the video above – it’s a goodie!
 But for more detailed information (and even product recommendations that we mention in the video, keep on reading!